-Before we continue, and in accordance with the United Federation of Planets intergalactic Rules of Engagement, I am required to disclose that I am a convicted WordSmith, a hard core Interdisciplinarian, and a habitual user of Metaphors.
+In accordance with the United Federation of Planets Rules of Engagement, I am required to disclose that I am a convicted WordSmith, a hard core Interdisciplinarian, and habitual user of Metaphors.
 Which you are now in with me.